 Weiler-Leopold Nature Reserve

-The Reserve is named after its former joint owners, the families of Emanuel Weiler, who was the founding dean of Purdue’s School of Management and of the Krannert Graduate School, and of A. Carl Leopold, an internationally known plant physiologist and son of the renowned naturalist Aldo Leopold.
-It was acquired in 1999 with the support of the Indiana Heritage Trust, the Roy Whistler Foundation, the Sycamore Audubon Society, the Weiler, Leopold, and Sanna families, and nearly two hundred additional individuals, families, groups, and businesses.
+Weiler-Leopold Nature Preserve refers to the renowned former owners, two families with strong ties to conservation and land management.
+The family of Emanuel Weiler, founding dean of Purdue’s School of Management and the Krannert Graduate School once owned a section of the property.
+The family of A. Carl Leopold, an internationally known plant physiologist and son of the renowned naturalist Aldo Leopold also owned a section of the land.
+Acquired in 1999 with the support of the Indiana Heritage Trust, the Roy Whistler Foundation, the Sycamore Audubon Society, the Weiler, Leopold, and Sanna families, and nearly two hundred additional individuals, families, groups,and businesses, Weiler-Leopold holds place among the earliest owned by NICHES Land Trust.
+The acreage includes rich biodiversity and a collection of native habitats including prairie and oak savanna.

 How to Get There